 Article V: Membership

-Membership is open to anyone that is felt to contribute to a positive atmosphere and have sensible legal understanding.
+Membership is open to anyone that is felt to contribute to a positive atmosphere for the Club.

+In order for a member to have voting ability they must be officially added to the Student Organization Database as a member of the Coffee Club.

 article Vi: risk management